arulferiandevops/minimalblog-arul/packages/shared/content/blog/mahadmpd-project.md

 draft: false
 title: Ma'had MPD Website Project
 description: Creating a company profile website for MahadMPD - "Islamic Education Institution
-date: 2023-11-29
+date: 2023-12-01
 ---

-## H2: Heading Two
+## What's Ma'had MPD
-Mahad MPD [Markdoc](https://mahadmpd.com) is an educational institution dedicated to Islamic families, aiming to cultivate peaceful and harmonious families.
+Mahad MPD [(mahadmpd.com)](https://mahadmpd.com) is an educational institution dedicated to Islamic families, aiming to cultivate peaceful and harmonious families.
 Currently, Ma'had MPD offers a diverse range of programs, exceeding 20+, with a total student population surpassing 13,000.

-## Paragraph
+## Ma'had MPD Website Content
 This is a website profile creation project for mahadmpd.com, an Islamic education institution.
 The website includes the following sections:
 - Home: featuring the main page providing an overview of Mahad MPD.
 - About Us: containing a detailed profile page about Mahad MPD and its programs.